This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips and Tricks

 • Drain the Pineapple Well.
 Reserve the juice needed for the topping, then really drain out the rest of the liquid—pouring the pineapple into a colander helps.
-The pineapple will release juices as it bakes, so if you start out with extra juice in the baking dish, you’ll end up with a soupy casserole.
+The pineapple will release juices as it bakes, so if you start out with extra liquid in the baking dish, you’ll end up with a soupy casserole.

 • Shred Your Own Cheese.
 This makes all the difference!
 Shredding your own cheese will make it melt much more smoothly; I also think cheese off the block is more flavorful.
 The pre-shredded bags of cheese at the grocery store have an anti-caking agent added to them that keeps them from clumping, but also affects how they melt.